NXT TakeOver: San Antonio: Preliminary matches

 The event opened with Eric Young facing Tye Dillinger.
 Young performed "Youngblood" on Dillinger to win the match.

 Next, Roderick Strong faced Andrade Cien Almas.
 Strong performed a "Sick Kick" on Almas to win the match.

 After that, DIY (Johnny Gargano and Tommaso Ciampa) defended the NXT Tag Team Championship against The Authors of Pain (Akam and Rezar).
-Akam and Rezar performed "The Last Chapter" on Ciampa to win the title.
+Akam and Rezar performed "The Last Chapter" on Ciampa to win the titles.

 Moments before the fatal-four way women's match, Seth Rollins made an appearance, calling out Triple H. Triple H confronted Rollins and ordered security to eject Rollins from the arena.
 Rollins attacked a few security guards but was eventually taken away by them.

-Later, Asuka defended the NXT Women's Championship against Nikki Cross, Billie Kay and Peyton Royce in a fatal-four way match.
+Later, Asuka defended the NXT Women's Championship against Nikki Cross, Billie Kay, and Peyton Royce in a fatal-four way match.
 Kay and Royce performed a double suplex on Cross through a table near the announce table.
 Royce performed a gory neckbreaker on Asuka for a near-fall.
 Asuka performed a spin kick on Kay and a roundhouse kick on Royce to retain the title.

 Main event

 In the main event, Shinsuke Nakamura defended the NXT Championship against Bobby Roode.
 Roode targeted Nakamura's leg throughout the match which injured him.
 Nakamura performed a "Kinshasa" on Roode for a near-fall.
-Nakamura performed a second "Kinshasha" on Roode but was unable to pin him.
+Nakamura performed a second "Kinshasa" on Roode but was unable to pin him.
 Roode performed a "Glorious DDT" on Nakamura for a near-fall.
 Roode performed a second "Glorious DDT" to win the title.